Lin-KengHung/WeHelp-Stage1/week6/Readme.md

 ### user status part

-1. user status are recorded by signed cookie-base session (all of information are set at signed cookie), name is cookie-token
+1. user status(user id) are recorded by signed cookie-base session (all of information are set at signed cookie), name is cookie-token
 2. signer: python package "itsdangerous"
 3. if cookie was modified, return error message